apache/spark/docs/running-on-kubernetes.md

   <td>
     Path to the file containing the OAuth token to use when authenticating against the Kubernetes API server from the driver pod when requesting executors.
 This path must be accessible from the driver pod.
     Note that unlike the other authentication options, this file must contain the exact string value of the token to use for the authentication.
+In client mode, use <code>spark.kubernetes.authenticate.oauthTokenFile</code> instead.
   </td>
 </tr>
 <tr>